-- 11.3.3.1 Analysts shall only use enhancement techniques that are supported by their training and/or experience. - 11.3.3.2 Analysts shall maintain system security. - 11.3.3.2.1 Network and program passwords are not to be distributed to unauthorized users.
-Operators may change their passwords as needed. - 11.3.3.2.2 The external modem shall remain off unless technical support is being contacted. - 11.3.3.3 Analysts shall fill out the Latent Section CD/DVD Log when filing or retrieving archived images from the vault.
+- 11.3.3.1 Analysts shall only use enhancement techniques that are supported by their training and/or experience. - 11.3.3.2 Analysts shall maintain system security. - 11.3.3.2.1 Network and/or program passwords are not to be distributed to unauthorized users.
+Operators may change their passwords as needed.

-DIGITAL IMAGE CAPTURE 11.4
+- 11.3.3.2.2 The external modem shall remain off unless technical support is being contacted. - 11.3.3.3 Analysts shall fill out the CD/DVD Log when filing or retrieving archived images from the vault.

-- 11.4.1 All digital evidentiary impression images may be acquired through the Digital Workplace or equivalent software.
-Once the Digital Workplace or equivalent software is upgraded to a server-based system with multiple work stations, all digital impression images will be acquired through the new system. - 11.4.2 Digital Workplace or equivalent software shall establish a chain of custody from the time of acquisition into the program. - 11.4.3 Images shall be designated using a file name structure generated by Digital Workplace or equivalent software (e.g. Digital Workplace designates images "Set#-ICD#.tif" where ICD equals the name given to an image at the time of capture by a particular device - scanner, camera, film scanner).
-The first image acquisition for a case may consist of one or more images, and shall be designated as Set0001.
-Subsequent acquisitions within the same case shall increase the "set" number by 1 (e.g. Set0002, Set0003).
-The digital image capture device will assign a file name at the time of acquisition (e.g. 'umax 1.tif' for the scanner).
-Once theimages are acquired by Digital Workplace or equivalent, their file names will be preceded by the designated "set" number (e.g. scanner image umax1.tif will become Set0001 - umax1.tif if it is in the first group of images acquired for a case, Set0002 - umax1.tif if it is in the second group of images acquired for a case, and so on). - 11.4.4 Analysts shall use one of the following digital image capture devices to acquire images of the impression(s) in question. - 11.4.4.1 Flat Bed Scanner - 11.4.4.2 Digital Camera - 11.4.4.3 Camera Card - 11.4.4.4 Film Scanner - 11.4.4.5 Outside agencies may submit processed film for digital capture or digitally submit impression images. - 11.4.4.5.1 Images of impressions should contain a scale. - 11.4.4.5.2 It is preferred that existing images from outside agencies be submitted in a loss-less format such as '.tif' and at as high a resolution as possible.
+11.4 DIGITAL IMAGE CAPTURE

-- 11.4.5 All original close up images captured by impression analysts shall contain a scale in centimeters. - 11.4.6 Images shall be captured at the highest resolution practical for their intended use.
+- 11.4.1 All digital evidentiary images shall be acquired through Digital Workplace or equivalent software. - 11.4.2 Digital Workplace or equivalent software shall establish a chain of custody from the time of acquisition into the program. - 11.4.3 Images shall be designated using a file name structure generated by Digital Workplace or equivalent software. - 11.4.4 Analysts shall use one of the following digital image capture devices to acquire images of the print(s) in question. - 11.4.4.1 Flat Bed Scanner - 11.4.4.2 Digital Camera - 11.4.4.3 Digital Media (e.g. Thumb Drive, CD/DVD, etc.) - 11.4.4.4 Film Scanner - 11.4.4.5 Outside agencies may submit processed film for digital capture or digitally submit impression images. - 11,4,4.5.1 Images of shoe and tire prints should contain a scale. - 11.4.4.5.2 It is preferred that existing images be submitted in a loss-less format such as '.tif' and at as high a resolution as possible. - 11.4.5 All original close up images captured by impression evidence section analysts shall contain a scale in centimeters. - 11.4.6 Images shall be captured at the highest resolution practical for their intended use.